perak/kitchen-templates/README.md

 ### "code" directory

-Non-visual, mostly server side code, router code etc.
+Non-visual, mostly server side code, router code etc. The same code is used by all frameworks.

 ### "ui" directory